 1. Practice avoidance!
-Don’t mess with your dog when he is eating or playing with/chewing a special toy.
+Don’t mess (touch, pet, take things away)with your dog when he is eating or playing with/chewing a special toy.
 Even dogs who never guard their food or toys may get snarky when the object is a real meat bone or a favorite toy.
 If you give your dog a real meat bone, put him in a place away from others (and you) and let him chew it without interference.
 Once he has gotten up and walked away from the bone, go and remove it.

 2. Watch your dog’s body language closely!
 Specifically, any signs of fear, anxiety or stress (FAS) which with resource guarding, usually presents as your dog’s body stiffening or freezing and staring at the food bowl/object.
 He may glance sideways at you with a “side eye” or “hard stare” and his tail may be tucked under or raised straight up and still.

 Some research suggests free feeding (leaving food out at all times) or hand feeding can be helpful in treating resource guarding.
 I have also found success with ditching the bowl entirely and feeding the dog “creatively” – out of toys, puzzles, boxes, or simply tossed on the floor.
 Because every dog is different, when managing and working with a dog who is resource guarding, we may need to tailor the approach to the specific dog.

 These exercises must be done a room with enough space for your dog to be far away enough from the human not to see them as a threat.
 Your dog must not be exhibiting any signs of fear, anxiety or stress (FAS) at any time during the training session.
 If he is, back up to a point in the training where FAS is not seen.
 Repeat all of these steps at least 10 times or until you dog relaxed and looking at you in anticipation of the treat being thrown.

 - Person remains stationary and tosses a treat (higher value than what is in the food bowl) towards the bowl.